QiVC-Net: Quantum-Inspired Variational Convolutional Network, with Application to Biosignal Classification: Results

 Figures \ref{fig:cinc_snr} and \ref{fig:circor_snr} illustrate the robustness of the proposed QiVC-Net against additive noise on the CinC and CirCor datasets, respectively.
+In these figures, the x-axis represents the signal-to-noise ratio (SNR) in dB displayed in descending order ($25 \rightarrow 5$ dB) to visually emphasize performance degradation as noise intensity increases from left to right, while the y-axis reports the area under the curve (AUC) metric quantifying classification discriminability.
 As shown in the figures across both datasets, the model maintains high classification performance at elevated SNR levels, achieving near-optimal AUC and accuracy, and exhibits a smooth, gradual degradation as noise intensity increases.
-On the CinC dataset, for example, the model achieves an average AUC around 0.99 and accuracy above 0.97 at 25 dB SNR, while at 10 dB and 5 dB SNRs, accuracy gracefully declines to approximately 0.80 and 0.76.
-Similarly, on the CirCor dataset, the model retains accuracies above 0.96 at high SNRs and maintains competitive performance around 0.85 and 0.82 at lower SNRs, with AUC showing a controlled decrease under severe noise.
+On the CinC dataset, for example, the model achieves an average AUC around $0.99$ and accuracy above $0.97$ at $25$ dB SNR, while at $10$ dB and $5$ dB SNRs, accuracy gracefully declines to approximately $0.80$ and $0.76$.
+Similarly, on the CirCor dataset, the model retains accuracies above $0.96$ at high SNRs and maintains competitive performance around $0.85$ and $0.82$ at lower SNRs, with AUC showing a controlled decrease under severe noise.
 This consistent behavior across datasets indicates that QiVC-Net preserves discriminative capability and confidence calibration even in noisy and challenging recording conditions.
 The results highlight the robustness and generalization of the variational, uncertainty-aware architecture, demonstrating its suitability for real-world PCG analysis where signal noise is inevitable.

 The reliability diagrams in Figure \ref{fig:cinc_circor_relib} show that the model achieves high accuracy on both datasets while maintaining moderate, uncertainty-aware confidence.
 Low expected calibration error (ECE) values indicate well-calibrated predictions, aligning confidence with empirical accuracy.
 This conservative approach is particularly beneficial for noisy and imbalanced biomedical data like PCGs, ensuring reliable predictions without overconfidence on ambiguous signals.